wronkam/Interpretable-Bias-Detection/README.md

       output = fn(*args, **kwargs)
   TypeError: ClassificationLitModel.configure_gradient_clipping() got an unexpected keyword argument 'optimzer_idx'
 ~~~
-A brute force, but nevertheless viable solution is to edit the following file:
+A brute force solution, but nevertheless a viable one, is to edit the following file:
 ~~~
 "env_location/envs/TML/lib/python3.10/site-packages/pytorch_lightning/trainer/call.py", line 157, in _call_lightning_module_hook
 ~~~
-add `optimizer_idx=0`, as the last argument of `call._call_lightning_module_hook` at the end of aforementioned method.
+add `optimizer_idx=0`, as the last argument of `call._call_lightning_module_hook` at the end of the aforementioned method.